 Common symptoms of a pinched nerve in the foot:

-Your doctor will examine you to see if the pinched nerve is caused by local pressure in the foot or is referred from higher up, such as the spine.
+Your doctor will examine you to determine if the pinched nerve is caused by local pressure in the foot or is referred from a higher location, such as the spine.
 Pressing on the nerve at the pinching site often brings pain and other symptoms.

 How to get rid of pinched nerve in foot: